Youth Learn to Ride

 - Participants should not attend in-person events if they feel sick or show symptoms of illness.
 WABA will refund registration fees to individuals who cannot attend because they are sick on the day of an event.
 If you are sick and unable to attend an in-person event, contact WABA for a refund.

 - WABA youth education classes are mask optional.
 WABA does not require participants to be vaccinated in order to attend class although we strongly encourage all participants to receive the COVID-19 vaccine.
-Those who have not been vaccinated are required to wear a CDC approved facemask for the duration of class.
-Anyone who has received the COVID-19 vaccine may choose to forgo masks.
 WABA respects anyone’s decision to wear a mask and encourages all people to advocate for themselves.
 If you would like to wear a mask during class and would like to maintain social distancing we highly encourage you to do so!
 WABA will not tolerate any disrespect towards WABA staff or participants who choose to wear a mask for their own safety and peace of mind.

 - Participants will provide their contact information at event registration.
 Participants consent to WABA contacting them and/or releasing their contact information to necessary authorities if there is a need for contact tracing following an event to contain an outbreak of COVID-19.

-- Parents will be asked to wait away from the class and not participate.
+- Adults will be asked to wait away from the class and not participate.

 This class is brought to you thanks to the generous support of the DC Department of Transportation.